thephpleague/fractal/source/serializers.md

 A <em>Serializer</em> structures your <em>Transformed</em> data in certain ways.
 There are many output structures for APIs, two popular ones being [HAL] and [JSON-API].
 Twitter and Facebook output data differently to each other, and Google does it differently too.
-Most of the differences between thes serializers are how data is namespaced.
+Most of the differences between these serializers are how data is namespaced.

 <em>Serializer</em> classes let you switch between various output formats with minimal effect on your <em>Transformers</em>.